xcube-dev/xcube-viewer/docs/build_viewer/panels.md

     and the [xcube](https://github.com/xcube-dev/xcube/tree/main/examples/serve/panels-demo) demo panels.

-Starting with xcube Server 1.8 and xcube Viewer 1.4 it is possible to enhance xcube Viewer by **custom sidebar panels** programmed in Python contributed from the server-side.
+Starting with xcube Server 1.8 and xcube Viewer 1.4 it is possible to enhance xcube Viewer by **custom sidebar panels** programmed in Python and published by xcube Server.

-For this to work, service providers can now configure xcube Server to load one or more Python modules that provide UI-contributions of type `xcube.webapi.viewer.contrib.Panel`.
+For this to work, you (as a service provider) can now configure xcube Server to load one or more Python modules that provide UI-contributions of type `xcube.webapi.viewer.contrib.Panel`.
 Users can create `Panel` objects and use the two decorators